MaximLeyenson/pdf2text-OCR/README.md

 (and whatever other languages you need)

+**Remark**

-Remark: You do not need this script if your PDF file already contains a text layer.
+You do not need this script if your PDF file already contains a text layer.
 In this case all you have to do is run
 ```bash
 $ pdftotext -layout -nopgbrk book.pdf book.txt